Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 **msg is failed if:**

-- There are no paired or unpaired insurance with given `msg.Id`
+- There are no paired, unpairing or unpaired insurance with given `msg.Id`
 - Provider of Insurance with given id is different with `msg.ProviderAddress`
-- The insurance is not paired or unpaired.

 ### MsgWithdrawInsuranceCommission

 Provider can withdraw accumulated commission from the insurance fee pool at any time.
 Providers can also withdraw their commission by using `MsgWithdrawInsurance` for unpaired insurance.

 ```go
 type MsgWithdrawInsuranceCommission struct {